zero-to-mastery/resources/Programming_Books.md

 - [Introduction to Computation and Programming Using Python](https://mitpress.mit.edu/books/introduction-computation-and-programming-using-python-second-edition): Supplementing textbook for MIT's 6.0001 Introduction to Computer Science course which is open source.
 This is book teaches Python programming alongside fundamental computer science theories

+- [The Art of Unix Programming](http://www.catb.org/~esr/writings/taoup/html/): A (Free!) book that compiles programming knowledge and principles from the Original Creators of Unix and other prominent people that have worked on Unix, Linux, C, and more.
+If you want many, many years of programming wisdom concentrated into one book, this is a good one to pick.

 ## React

 - [The Road to learn React](https://leanpub.com/the-road-to-learn-react): a free ebook by Robin Wieruch where you build a Hacker News clone